 A few months ago I travelled to Helsinki with Finnair for a two-day tour of the Finnish capital organised by Visit Helsinki.
 It was a short trip (I was there for just about 48 hours), but it was long enough to get a glimpse of what Helsinki has to offer.
 I’ve put together a guide on how to spend two days in Helsinki: where to stay, what to see and where to eat.

 I was in Helsinki in November, not exactly the best month to go, or so the locals kept telling me.
 The days are really short; it’s cold, but not cold enough for the city to be covered in snow, and it often rains.
-Having said that, when the sun comes out in the late morning, it is a truly glorious sight!
+I beg to disagree because, in my short 2-day experience, Helsinki was incredibly charming!
+Especially when the sun comes out in the late morning, it is a truly glorious sight!

 A Tour of The City

 Nature and water are big elements of the life in Helsinki.
 The city spectacularly lies on a bay on the Baltic sea with 315 islands islands scattered around it.
 Architecture, art, design and Nordic cuisine are the other big tourism drives of Helsinki and luckily I had time to experience some of that during my visit.

 I highly recommend booking a Helsinki walking tour of the city, as it’s a big city and with just 2 days you don’t want to be wasting any time.
 We joined a 2-hour guided city tour with Mikael of Green Cap Tours.
 We started from the main stairs of the Lutheran Cathedral in Senate Square (Senaatintori), then walked to the University of Helsinki and finished the tour on the main boulevard (Esplanadi) where most of the luxury boutiques and hotels are located.